 A massive grove of trees stand below the Dragon's Mountain range and spread out across to the Okajavo Desert.

 The Harbour of Kiana isn't a harbour proper as the towne itself sits a bit away from the shore.
 There are two large docks for the occasional supply boats that come in from other ports.
 When the fog is in the island is completely obscured even though it sits a few miles off shore.
 The folks of Kiana have learned to love the fog, for it's salt smell and blanket of quiet that settles when it's in.
 Old timers say you can tell the time of day by it's seasonal coming's and goings.
 Map of Kiana

 The Crown of the Dragon's Peak mountain range is Dragon's Peak Mountain.
 It juts up from the center of the range with menacing raggedness.
 It is easily the tallest mountain in the range.
 Old ones say an ancient dragon used to make it home.

 At the northern end of the Dragon's Peak Range, in the Lands of Aniada, lies Ehtome-Naom, the Dwarfen Home of Creation.
 Here, at the dawn of Time, long before the rise of the Reclaimer, the Dwarfen god Krazz the All-Father forged the first Dwarves in his subterranean palace underneath Mount Gozo, making them as strong as the iron and rock that forms the world.
 Maps of Ehtome-Naom

 Where the River Uiopa gives itself up to the Vericul Sea, it also gives birth to the Saghane Swamp.
-A horrid stretch of lands of biting flies, snakes and other foul creatures.
-The traveler's only comfort here is Seven Oaks is within walking distance to the southeast....should they make it out.
+A horrid expanse of biting flies, snakes, and other foul creatures.
+The traveler's only hope of comfort is Seven Oaks, within a day's walking distance to the southeast ... should he make it out of the bog.